utexas-bwi/rocon_scheduler_requests/README.rst

 Overview
 ========

-The `rocon_scheduler_requests`_ ROS_ package provides Python and C++ interfaces for managing scheduler requests within the `Robotics in Concert`_ (ROCON) framework.
+The `rocon_scheduler_requests`_ ROS_ package provides Python

-The scheduler tries to allocate ROCON resources for multiple requesting services with good throughput and latency.
-It is a resource allocator, but due to contention it is also a planner.
-We call it a "scheduler" because in many ways it resembles the early batch `operating system schedulers`_, which assigned non-preemptable resources like printers and tape drives.
+interfaces for managing scheduler requests within the `Robotics in Concert`_ framework.

-This package provides high-level message interfaces for scheduler implementations and also for ROCON services making resource requests.
+*There is initially only an experimental Python module.*

-*There are initially only some experimental Python modules.*
+*A similar C++ interface will be provided following that proof of concept.*

-*Similar C++ interfaces will be provided following that proof of concept.*
+Because different systems require scheduling policies, the ROCON design allows for multiple scheduler implementations.
+This package supplies a common infrastructure for various schedulers to use.

 Scheduler Topics
 ----------------